kodecocodes/vt_android_mvvm/v1/for_instructor/03-building-the-model.markdown

 We can assign a name to the creature, as well as intelligence, strength, and endurance attributes.

-There's a spot of the bottom to show the creature HitPoints value, based on the attributes.
+There's a spot at the bottom to show the creature HitPoints value, based on the chosen attributes.

 And there's a button we'll use to save the new creature.

 ## [Slide 1 - Model]

-In this video, we're going to build up the model classes we need for our Creature data.
+We're going to build up the model classes we need for our Creature data.
 The main class is Creature, which has a set of CreatureAttributes and some other properties for each creature.

 ## Demo

 Back in Android Studio now, open up the CreatureAttributes file.
 This is a simple data class with an Int value for each of the three Creature attributes.

-Next, open the Creature file to see the blank Creature class in the starter project.
+Next, open the Creature file to see the empty Creature class in the starter project.

 Let's convert this model class to a data class, and add properties for the Creature attributes, hitPoints, name, and also an Int for the avatar drawable value.